HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 Amazon Firehose is used to deliver **real-time streaming data to different services** and destinations within AWS, many of which can be used for big data such as S3 Redshift and Amazon Elasticsearch.

 The service is fully managed by AWS, taking a lot of the administration of maintenance out of your hands.
-Firehose is used to receive data from your data producers where it then automatically delivers the data to your chosen destination.&#x20;
+Firehose is used to receive data from your data producers where it then automatically delivers the data to your chosen destination.

 Amazon Streams essentially collects and processes huge amounts of data in real time and makes it available for consumption.